pleistra/Paul-Leistra-Portfolio/README.md

 This helped to inform the community survey.
 Our community was asked to rate their interest in a list of particular courses the school is considering adding.
 The dashboard showing the most desired courses is [here](https://public.tableau.com/app/profile/paul.leistra/viz/SurveyData-Courses/LevelofInterestbyCourse).

 ### Recommendations
-Recommendations for the addition of two new courses was made to the Board of Directors.
-Both courses featured heavily in the school community survey, and are either currently under-represented at my school or have seen rapid growth in the province over the last several years.
+A recommendation for the addition of a Fitness course was approved by the Board of Directors.
+This course featured heavily in the school community survey, is currently under-represented at my school (compared to the provincial enrolment numbers), and is a course that we have the facilities and staffing to be able to implement quickly.

-Recommendations included things like: how the course supports our school's mission and vision; budget implications; staffing implications; and physical space implications.

 ### Conclusions
-If all goes as planned, the final decision will be received from our Board of Directors in December 2024 for implementation in September 2025.
+The study was very much appreciated by our supporting community.
+Many respondants expressed appreciation for being involved in the decision making process.
+The Board also appreciated the process, so much so that a decision has been made to hold a bi-annual community survey.